 1. Interactive quizzes with badges

 Interactive quizzes with badges provide learners with a sense of achievement and progression.
-Learners earn badges by completing quizzes, motivating them to strive for better results and reinforcing their learning achievements.
+Students complete quizzes to earn badges, motivating them to strive for better results and reinforcing their learning achievements.

 Also, learners can strive to climb up the ranks and earn the coveted top spot by introducing leaderboards that display the top performers.
 This not only motivates learners to excel but also fosters a sense of community as they engage in friendly competition with their peers.